hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Scalability: measuring load and performance latency percentiles, throughput

-Maintain ability: operability, simplicity, easy to change
+Maintainability: operability, simplicity, easy to change

 Many applications today are data-intensive, as opposed to compute-intensive.

+Limiting factor is not the cpu, it is the amout and complexity of the data.

 Common building blocks for data-intensive applications: